-Named to the commission will be representatives from: the U.S. Forest Service; Dept. of the Interior; Dept. of Defense; Federal Emergency Management Agency; Southern California Tribal Chairman's Council; Boards of Supervisors of Los Angeles, San Bernardino, San Diego, and Ventura counties; the mayors of San Diego and San Bernardino; California Metropolitan Fire Chiefs Association; California Fire Chiefs Association; the San Diego Fire Chief; the California Dept. of Homeland Security; the California Dept. of Forestry and Fire Protection; the Governor's Office of Emergency Services; the California Emergency Council; and the California Professional Firefighters Association.
+Named to the commission will be representatives from: the U.S. Forest Service; Dept. of the Interior; Dept. of Defense; Federal Emergency Management Agency; Southern California Tribal Chairman's Council; Boards of Supervisors of Los Angeles, San Bernardino, San Diego, and Ventura counties; the mayors of San Diego and San Bernardino; California Metropolitan Fire Chiefs Association; California Fire Chiefs; the California Dept. of Homeland Security; the California Dept. of Forestry and Fire Protection; the Governor's Office of Emergency Services; the California Emergency Council; and the California Professional Firefighters Association.